50 Ding3 鼎

 The 4th line

-Text: The legs of Ding are bent, which tips the courtier”¦s delicious food, (and) the cauldron”¦s body is dampened; (this is of) an ominous omen.
+The legs of Ding are bent, which overturns the courtier’s delicious food, and the body of the caldron (i.e. the courtier) is dampened; this is of an ominous omen.

 When innovation is